sandip4337/NeelPowerPdfViewerLib/README.md

 Application size will be increase with 3-4 mb

+# 🔥 Features

+  1. Easy PDF Downloading

+  2. Base64 Conversion

+  3. WebView Display Support

 # step by step guide to add the library

-Step 1: Add it in your settings.gradle.kts at the end of repositories:
+Step 1: Add it in your ***settings.gradle.kts*** at the end of repositories:

 	dependencyResolutionManagement {
 		repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)